emmt/QuickHeaps.jl/docs/src/binaryheaps.md

 h = BinaryHeap{T}(o = TotalMin)
 ```

-where `T` is the type of the values stored by the heap and `o::Ordering` is the ordering
+where `T` is the type of the values stored by the heap and `o::Base.Order.Ordering` is the
-rule for sorting values.
-The default `TotalMin` ordering yields a *min-heap* whose root
+ordering rule for sorting values.
+The default `TotalMin` ordering yields a *min-heap* whose
-entry is the smallest one.
+root entry is the smallest one.
 With `o = TotalMax`, a *max-heap* is created.
-A min-heap (resp. a
+A min-heap
-max-heap) sorts its values in increasing (resp. decreasing) order, followed by `NaN` then
+(resp. a max-heap) sorts its values in increasing (resp. decreasing) order, followed by
-`missing` values.
+`NaN` then `missing` values.

 For floating-point values, orderings `FastMin` or `FastMax` may be used, respectively,
 instead of `TotalMin` or `TotalMax` for (slightly) faster sorting of the heap.
 However,